 Hitler was also a horrible human being.
-No one to be glorified or emulated.
+Obviously, no one to be glorified or emulated.

 And that’s my point, because you can’t deny he cared about Germany.
 His passion for righting the wrongs done to Germany led him down a path which caused millions of deaths.
 Hitler was dedicated to making Germany the ruling power of the earth because he was so god-damn sure in himself, the Aryan people, and their divine destiny.

 They say, whenever someone brings up Hitler, you should leave the conversation.
 And in general, that’s a good rule of thumb.
 Usually, at that point, the conversation has devolved into one “side” accusing another of being the most Hitler-like.

 Hitler is an easy comparison, the embodiment of evil.
 I could have said Stalin, or Mao–they each killed many more people than Hitler– but then I’d have to explain myself.

 And that’s why Hitler comes out when people get emotional.
 They accuse someone–or a political party, or a movement–of being like Hitler because they care.
 They really freakin’ care about the point they are trying to get across.
 They are passionate about their beliefs and dedicated to their cause.

 Time to walk away and say, you know what, I just don’t care.

 And I’m not saying they are necessarily wrong.
 Maybe they are right to be so passionate.
 Maybe they see the truth and are just so frustrated and bitter that they can’t help but lash out.

 But for every one of those, I guarantee there are a hundred little Hitlers.
 They’ll never have the opportunity to be as effective as Hitler, thank god, but they would reach such evil heights if they could.
 And they would do it in the name of their righteous cause that they care so deeply about.